RLHF in an SFT Way: From Optimal Solution to Reward-Weighted Alignment: Preliminary

 \section{Preliminary}

-\paragraph{Reinforcement Learning from Human Feedback (RLHF)} is an essential approach to alignment LLMs with human values, especially from the perspectives of helpfulness and harmlessness~\citep{ouyang2022traininglanguagemodelsfollow}.
+\paragraph{Reinforcement Learning from Human Feedback} is an essential approach to alignment LLMs with human values, especially from the perspectives of helpfulness and harmlessness~\citep{ouyang2022traininglanguagemodelsfollow}.
+We denote the input query to LLMs as $\vx \in \gX$, and the model response $\vy \in \gY$, where $\gX, \gY$ are discrete enumerable sample spaces containing natural language sequences.
 RLHF first learns a reward model $r(\vx,\vy)$ from a given collection of human preference data $\mathcal{D}_\text{p}=\{(\vx,\vy_w,\vy_l)\}$, where $\vx$ is a user input prompt, $\vy_w, \vy_l$ are the preferred and rejected responses selected by annotators, respectively.
-To learn a representative RM, following Bradley-Terry~\cite{bradley1952rank} objective is usually utilized:
+To learn a representative RM, following Bradley-Terry~\citep{bradley1952rank} objective is usually utilized:

 where $\sigma(\cdot)$ is the Sigmoid function.
-Intuitively, \cref{eq:bt-ranking-loss} induces $r(\vx,\vy)$ to assign a higher reward score to the preferred response $\vy_w$ than the rejected response $\vy_l$ with respect to input $\vx$.
+Intuitively, Equation~\ref{eq:bt-ranking-loss} induces $r(\vx,\vy)$ to assign a higher reward score to the preferred response $\vy_w$ than the rejected response $\vy_l$ with respect to input $\vx$.

 With a learned RM $r(\vx,\vy)$, RLHF optimizes the target LLM policy $\pi_\theta(\vy|\vx)$ by maximizing the expected reward: